1ozturkbe/1ozturkbe.github.io/research.md

 [its documentation](https://rileyjmurray.github.io/sageopt/), for global optimization of signomials and polynomials.
 - [convexengineering](https://github.com/convexengineering),
-which is a collection of repositories and other resources for using geometric programming in design.
+a collection of repositories and other resources for using geometric programming in design.

 ## Publications